 Electroneurodiagnostic tests are noninvasive procedures that assess the electrical patterns of the brain in order to detect abnormalities.
-The experts at Children's National Health System look at your child’s brain wave patterns and look for clues that help us determine a diagnosis that might indicate a neurological disorder — conditions affecting the brain, spinal cord and muscles.
+The experts at Children's National Hospital look at your child’s brain wave patterns and look for clues that help us determine a diagnosis that might indicate a neurological disorder — conditions affecting the brain, spinal cord and muscles.
 And, at Children’s National, our clinicians also are the readers of your child’s EEG.
 This results in faster recognition of abnormalities for more accuracy and continuity of care.

 Tests we offer include electroencephalogram (EEG), video electroencephalogram (vEEG), evoked potential, electromyogram (EMG) and nerve conduction studies.

 Electroneurodiagnostic Tests: What to Expect

 EEG is a test that measures and records the electrical activity of the brain.
 It is used to diagnose and evaluate conditions such as seizures and epilepsy.
 It also can be used to assess altered mental status and coma, febrile seizures, episodes of confusion, language disorders, movement disorders and at times, headache.

 During the procedure, we attach special sensors (electrodes) to the scalp hooked by wires to a computer.
 The computer records the brain's electrical activity and displays it as wavy lines on a screen.
 Changes in the normal pattern of the brain's electrical activity indicate certain conditions, such as seizures.